applied-knowledge-systems/the-pattern/README.md

 ## In Pipeline 3

-Summarisation works by running on `sentence:` prefix and running t5-base transformers tokenizer, saving results in RedisGraph using simple SET command and python.pickle module, adding summary key (derived from article_id) into `rconn.sadd('processed_docs_stage3_queue', summary_key)`.
+Summarisation works by running on `sentence:` prefix and running t5-base transformers tokenizer, saving results in Redis Graph using simple SET command and python.pickle module, adding summary key (derived from article_id) into `rconn.sadd('processed_docs_stage3_queue', summary_key)`.

-`summary_processor_t5.py` subscribes to queue running simple SET and SREM commands and then updates hash in RedisGraph: `redis_client.hset(f"article_id:{article_id}",mapping={'summary': output})`
+`summary_processor_t5.py` subscribes to queue running simple SET and SREM commands and then updates hash in Redis Graph: `redis_client.hset(f"article_id:{article_id}",mapping={'summary': output})`

 # Deploy

 The Pattern platform using latest (bleeding edge) RedisGears and RedisAI features, best way to deploy and use docker compose provided and start.sh.
 If API server fails to boot (fetching additional libraries), use `docker-compose -f docker-compose.dev.yml up -d --build --no-deps api`.

-RedisGraph docker is using standard redismod docker image and can be deployed on RedisEnterprise.
+Redis Graph docker is using standard redismod docker image and can be deployed on RedisEnterprise.

 Buttons below only deploy API layer.
 Register on Redis Enterprise and pass REDIS_ENDPOINT_URI and REDIS_PASSWORD